Discover Noto in Japan | NOTO DMC

 3 days (2 nights)

-In Noto Peninsula, surrounded by the sea and has little flat land, “Satoyama” formed mainly by farmland and “Satoumi” receiving various blessings from the sea are still closely related to people’s daily lives, traditional agriculture, forestry, and fishery industries.
-The traditional agriculture is still practiced and can be seen here and there as part of the satoyama landscape.
+In the Noto Peninsula, which is surrounded by the sea and has little flat land, both “Satoyama” – primarily composed of farmland – and “Satoumi” – which receives various blessings from the sea – are still closely intertwined with people’s daily lives and traditional industries such as agriculture, forestry, and fisheries.
+Traditional agriculture is still practiced here, and can be seen scattered throughout the landscape.

-Throughout your stay in this area, you will surely feel nostalgic and heartwarming as you visit colorful villages and enjoy communication with the warmly welcoming local people.
+Throughout your stay in this area, you’re sure to experience a sense of nostalgia and warmth as you visit vibrant villages and engage with the friendly local people.
+Their warm welcome will undoubtedly enhance your journey.

 Information